MQCybersec/mqcybersec-website/src/content/writeups/25-knight-allnetworks.md

 We are tasked to find the authentication bruteforce and to what endpoint it was on.

-Filtering by just `http` we can see alot of Authentication Failed to `/cockpit` and other web traffic to `/cockpit/*`.
+Filtering by just `http` we can see a lot of Authentication Failed to `/cockpit` and other web traffic to `/cockpit/*`.

 ![overseer.png](images/25-knight/overseer.png)